ForbesLindesay/typescript-json-validator/README.md

 const value: unknown = JSON.parse(readFileSync(process.argv[2], 'utf8'));

-// this will through a clear error if `value` is not of the
+// this will throw a clear error if `value` is not of the
 // correct type.
 It will also fill in any default values const validatedValue = validate(value);